about Hawaiian culture

 Aloha

-You meet here people, who looks like homeless but they are the reachest of all.
+You meet on Hawaiian islands people, who are the reachest of all.
 Here those who you assume to be simple may be the wisest one.
 Things are happening on Hawai'i differntly that you used to learn in western culture.

 with Aloha, T.K.Pomaika'i